manufacturist/community-bulletin-board/docs/HETZNER.md

    ![GitHub Secrets](./images/github-secrets-path.jpg)

-3. You will need to add the following secrets / variables to your repository:
+3. You will need to add the following secrets / variables to your repository (ignore `CRYPTO_PEPPER`):

    ![GitHub Secrets](./images/github-secrets.jpg)